emidombek/darkwood/README.md

    - It calculates the number of minutes by dividing seconds by 60 and using `Math.floor()` to round down to the nearest integer.
    - The remaining seconds are derived by taking the modulo (%) of seconds divided by 60.
    - The function returns a formatted string in the format `MM:SS`, with leading zeros added to single-digit remaining seconds.
    - Note: The idea for this came from my previous life as a data analyst when I dealt with formatting dates and times extensively.
-This JS function was something I tried to convert from an SQL query I wrote please see the [this section for the SQL code](#-code-1).
+This JS function was something I tried to convert from an SQL query I wrote please see [this section for the SQL code](#-code-1).

    </details>